BinaryResearch/lepton/README.md

     and architecture of the data in the file is derived from the value in the `e_machine` field, which must be correct in order for the binary to be loaded by the kernel.

-When using Lepton to parse ELF binaries, one has access to every field in the ELF header as well as every field in every entry of the program load table.
-Individual fields can be straightforwardly modified.
-One can easily edit these fields and then create a new binary containing the new field values.
 Example scripts and test binaries are included in the repository.

 Currently, only x86 and x86-64 binaries are supported, but support for additional architectures can be added very easily by creating a new entry in the `architectures` dictionary in ELFStructures.py.